-The February 2019 issue of TearSheet PDX is available, in seven (7) separate editions.
-The content of each of the editions is the same, except that the order of the photo stories has been rearranged, so that each of the seven photo stories is the cover story in one edition.
-All are free to view in a browser or download as a PDF file.
-Hard copies are avaliable at printing cost ($10.60 in single unit quantities) plus shipping.
+The May 2019 issue of TearSheet PDX is available, free to view in a browser or download as a PDF file.
+Hard copies are avaliable at printing cost ($12.20, or less in bulk) plus shipping.

 Read now, free, on any device, with the MagCloud Web Viewer